Ellen Molloy: Club career

+In 2025, Molloy returned to Wexford FC, scoring 16 goals in all competitions. and playing a part as Wexford won the All-Island Cup.

+On 16 January 2026, Wexford announced that Molloy had departed the club.
+A week later on 23 January, Shamrock Rovers announced they had signed her ahead of the 2026 season.

 International career

 Youth

 Molloy scored an acclaimed goal for the Republic of Ireland women's national under-17 football team against Iceland in February 2020 which went viral on social media and brought her to wider attention.
 The strike was later voted International Goal of the Year at the FAI International Football Awards, making Molloy the first female winner.

 In September 2021 Molloy debuted for the Republic of Ireland women's national under-19 football team, scoring in her team's 2–1 friendly defeat by Norway in Portugal.
 She made five appearances throughout the year, scoring three goals.

 Senior

 Senior Republic of Ireland national team coach Vera Pauw called up Molloy for the first time on 28 August 2020, for the UEFA Women's Euro 2022 qualifier against Germany on 19 September 2020.
 Molloy made her senior international debut in Ireland's next match, against Ukraine in Kyiv on 23 October 2020.
 She was an 86th-minute substitute for Harriet Scott in Ireland's 1–0 defeat.

 After allowing Molloy to gain experience with the under-19s, Pauw recalled her to the seniors in November 2021, for 2023 FIFA Women's World Cup qualification – UEFA Group A fixtures against Slovakia and Georgia.
 However a hamstring injury sustained in the 2021 FAI Women's Cup Final forced Molloy to drop out of the squad.

 Molloy was called up again in February 2022, for the 2022 Pinatar Cup in Murcia.
 She sat her Leaving Cert mock exams early in order to take part.
 Molloy made her first start for Ireland on the occasion of her fifth cap, on 19 February 2022 in the 1–0 defeat by Russia.

+Molloy was recalled to the national team for the UEFA Euro 2025 qualification playoffs against Georgia in October 2024, earning her seventh cap coming on as a substitute in the home leg.